scruss/RonR-RaspberryPi-image-utils/README.txt

--i,--initial    pathto/filename of image file [,inital size MB [,added space for incremental MB]] -n,--noexpand   Do not expand filesystem on first run after restore -o,--options    Additional rsync options (comma separated)
+-i,--initial    pathto/filename of image file [,inital size MB [,added space for incremental MB]] -n,--noexpand   Do not expand filesystem on first run after restore -o,--options    Additional rsync options (comma separated) -x,--extract    Extract image from NOOBS (force BOOT partition to -01 / ROOT partition to -02)"

 image-backup creates a backup of a running Raspbian system to a standard 'raw' image file that can be written to an SD card or a USB device with Etcher, imageUSB, etc. It will also perform incremental updates to an existing backup image file.